 The BRFSS is an annual, telephone survey administered by the South Dakota Department of Health in conjunction with the Centers for Disease Control and Prevention (CDC).
 The survey collects data on the general health and health risks of South Dakota residents.
 Most questions on the survey are provided by the Centers for Disease Control and Prevention (CDC) with a few state-added questions asked only in South Dakota.

 Participation is voluntary, but your cooperation will help the South Dakota Department of Health collect important data on the health-related risk behaviors, health conditions, and use of preventative services by South Dakota’s residents.
 The data are used by the various programs within the Department to evaluate past initiatives and to plan future actions that target chronic health conditions such as diabetes and heart disease.

-Potential respondents’ landline or cellular telephone numbers are randomly selected to participate in the BRFSS and will receive a call from our contractor Issues and Answers Network, Inc. Issues & Answers works seven days a week including Sundays from 2:00 p.m. to 7:00 p.m.
+Potential respondents’ landline or cellular telephone numbers are randomly selected to participate in the BRFSS and will receive a call from our contractor Logit US, Inc. works seven days a week including Sundays from 2:00 p.m. to 7:00 p.m.
 Central time.
 If called at an inconvenient time, you may schedule another time for the interviewer to call back.
 The call will show as SD Health Survey.
 The interviewer will identify him or herself as calling on behalf of the South Dakota Department of Health.